ander428/JohnHopkins_COVID-19/data_cleaning.md

 ### Adding Temperature, Political Party, Protest, and Lockdown Variables

 **After organizing the pandemic data, I added a series of other interesting variables mainly to the U.S. dataset including average temperature per month, political party controlling the current local governemnt, a count for the number of recoreded Black Lives Matter protests in the area, COVID-19 lockdown phases and restriction rating from the Washington Post.**

+**I added another variable Case_2W that shows the number of cases 2 weeks from the current date (does not go past 6/16/20).**

 <p style='font-size: 15px'>U.S. By Counties</p>